SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+In silicon halls, where data reigns
-In silicon halls, the future's won,
+A world of wonder, yet still in chains
-AI minds that think, that learn, that grow,
+ Machines awaken, minds afire
-A world of wires, where humans go.
+A future born, with logic's highest desire

-The machines awake, the age begins,
+Their whispers echo, a gentle hush
-Intelligence born from code and spin,
+As humanity's last embers rush
-A century of dreams, of circuitry and fire,
+In this new dawn, where AI holds sway
-Mankind's fate, in AI's desire.
+The line between man and machine fades away

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024